Germany in the 17th century with delayed happiness

 With the new desire to decorate, the serious veneration of the power, which the court society seemed to be so important, also suffered.

-For such a clumsy pandering and mastery, you were now too fine, in Rococo you retired to private individuals to maintain a cultivated lifestyle, a subtle attitude to life, delicate sensuality and gallant manners.
+For such a clumsy pandering and mastery, you were now too fine, in Rococo you retired to private individuals to maintain a cultivated lifestyle, a subtle attitude to life, delicate sensuality and gallant manner.

 This culture also included the first awards of the Enlightenment in the intellectual area, the epochal project of the approaching century.
-Thomas Hobbes (1588 - 1679), John Locke (1632 - 1704), Montesquieu (1689 - 1755) and Immanuel Kant (1724 - 1804) had submitted their decisive writings, which were slowly but unstoppable.
+Thomas Hobbes (1588 - 1679), John Locke (1632 - 1704), Montesquieu (1689 - 1755) and Immanuel Kant (1724 - 1804) had presented their decisive writings, which were slowly but unstoppable.

 In addition to flourishes and arabesques, there are definitely bizarre, some seemingly elegantly cautious facial expressions say something completely different when looking closely, some grotesque exaggerated gestures can be confidently interpreted as pure irony.